intersystems-community/iko-01-basic-iris-cluster/README.md

 5. Deploying IAM with your IRIS cluster.
 6. Creating and using hugepages with IRIS.

-Although you can install IRIS or IRIS-based application in Kubernetes using raw manifests (deployments, statefulsets etc.), it's much simpler to leverage a specifically created application which can deploy a desired IRIS-cluster with minimal settings from your side.
+Although you can install IRIS or IRIS-based application in Kubernetes using regular yaml-manifests (deployments, statefulsets etc.), it's much simpler to leverage a specifically created application which can deploy a desired IRIS-cluster with minimal settings from your side.

 Read more about Kubernetes Operator approach at [Kubernetes Operator Explained](https://blog.container-solutions.com/kubernetes-operators-explained) and [How to explain Kubernetes Operators in plain English](https://enterprisersproject.com/article/2019/2/kubernetes-operators-plain-english).

-> **Note**: as IKO and your application are Docker images itself, it's supposed below that you have an [account at DockerHub](https://hub.docker.com/signup) and can create public/private repositories in this account.
-It's not a requirement, but we should store either public or private Docker images somewhere, so DockerHub is chosen in a sake of simplicity.
+> **Note**: as your application is a Docker image itself, it's supposed below that you have an [account at DockerHub](https://hub.docker.com/signup).
+It's not a requirement, but we should store an application Docker image somewhere, so DockerHub is chosen in a sake of simplicity.
 Actually, any Container Registry you have an access to could be used.

 DockerHub account is called `<dockerhub_account>` throughout this readme.
-Please replace it by actual value, i.e. by your own GitHub account name:
+Please replace it by an actual value, i.e. by your own GitHub account name:
 ```
 $ export DOCKERHUB_ACCOUNT=<dockerhub_account> # like 'johndoe'
 $ git clone https://github.com/intersystems-community/iko-01-basic-iris-cluster